 The credit report is only one indicator of financial dysfunction with your potential spouse, others are excessive spending or high debt, over-paying, always broke or behind on bills such as child support or taxes.
 It is not mean or rude to discuss all types of financial issues before marriage.

-If those questions are not addressed, you may become a victim of marriage dissolution and the “what is marriage?” questions so many unprepared young married couples ask.
+If all questions are not addressed prior to marriage, then, marriage dissolution and the “what is marriage?” question will haunt you.
 Don’t wait too late to find out how money and marriage go together.